By anyone's reckoning, it's a unique and glorious achievement for

 directional and informational signs will be installed in the

-Where are access points to the trail?
+Where are access points

 The trail is easily accessible from many neighborhoods in the